jupyterhub/zero-to-jupyterhub-k8s/doc/source/glossary.rst

    `Helm chart <https://docs.helm.sh/developing_charts/#charts>`_
-      A Helm chart is a group of :term:`Helm templates <Helm template>` that can, given its default values and overrides in provided ``yaml`` files, make sure your Kubernetes cluster installs all the rendered :term:`Kubernetes resources <kubernetes resource>`.
-In other words a Helm chart is like a configurable installation file for software to run on a cloud.
+      A Helm chart is a group of :term:`Helm templates <Helm template>` that can, given its default values and overrides in provided ``yaml`` files, render to a set of :term:`Kubernetes resources <kubernetes resource>` that can be easily installed to your Kubernetes cluster.
+In other words a Helm chart is like a configurable installation of software and infrastructure to exist on a cloud.

    `Helm template <https://docs.helm.sh/chart_template_guide/#the-chart-template-developer-s-guide>`_
       A Helm template (``.yaml`` files), can given values, render to a